 It depends on exactly where you're going, but Olema (near the Point Reyes Seashore entrance) is 37 miles from San Francisco, 87 miles from San Jose, 97 miles from Sacramento and 210 miles from Lake Tahoe.

-If you're starting from the south, a casual look at the map may lead you to think you should simply take CA Hwy 1 north.
+If you're starting from the south, a casual look at the map may lead you to think you should simply take U.S. Highway 1 North.
 However, the section between Muir Beach and Sausalito is steep, curving and narrow, a white-knuckle drive that's not for everyone.
 And once you get over the hills, you may find yourself stuck in traffic in Stinson Beach.

-These routes will both take you to CA Hwy 1 from US Hwy 101.
+These routes will both take you to U.S. Highway 1 from U.S. Highway 101.
 Depending on your plans, we recommend using one to go out to the coast and the other to get back.

 - Follow Sir Francis Drake Blvd west out of San Rafael through San Anselmo to Olema

 - Exit 101 at Washington Blvd in Petaluma and follow it west (the name changes to Bodega Ave and again Valley Ford Rd).
-Turn left onto Tomales-Petaluma Road to Hwy 1
+Turn left onto Tomales-Petaluma Road to U.S. Highway 1

 1 Labor Day is celebrated on the first Monday in September.